Childhood schizophrenia: Differential diagnosis

 The onset of childhood schizophrenia usually follows a period of normal, or near normal, development.
 Strange interests, unusual beliefs, and social impairment can be prodromal symptoms of childhood schizophrenia, but can also be signs of autism spectrum disorder.
 Hallucinations and delusions are typical for schizophrenia, but not features of autism spectrum disorder.
 In children hallucinations must be separated from typical childhood fantasies.
 Since childhood disintegrative disorder (CDD) has a very similar set of symptoms and high comorbidity it can be misdiagnosed as childhood schizophrenia, which can lead to prescribing ineffective medications.

 Childhood schizophrenia can be difficult to diagnosis simply because of how many disorders mimic the symptoms of CS.
 Though it can be difficult, that is why it is important to examine the whole mental state of the child at that time.
+Accurate and timely diagnosis is crucial, as misdiagnosis can adversely affect long-term treatment outcomes and prognosis.
 Individuals who experience disorders such as major depressive disorder, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, delusional disorder and schizotypal personality disorder have all been known to exhibit similar symptoms to children who have been diagnosed with CS.